-With a one-year renewal, SDP-funded researchers will be able to continue promising clinical trials that are leading to improved therapies and ultimately a cure for T1D.
+This is very exciting as with a two-year renewal, SDP-funded researchers across the country will be able to continue promising clinical trials that are leading to improved therapies and ultimately a cure for T1D.
 T1D is an autoimmune disease in which the immune system attacks and destroys insulin-producing beta cells in the pancreas, rendering millions of Americans dependent on insulin injections and 24/7 vigilance to survive.
-The SDP has led to groundbreaking discoveries and new treatments that are improving the lives of people with both T1D and type 2 diabetes, demonstrating a strong return on the federal investment.
+The SDP has led to groundbreaking discoveries and new treatments that are improving the lives of people with both T1D and type 2 diabetes, demonstrating a strong return on the Federal investment.

-This latest extension of the SDP, which will run through September 2015, has been a focus of advocacy efforts by JDRF, the largest charitable supporter of T1D research worldwide.
-Among other research advances, SDP funding has accelerated the development of artificial pancreas technologies, led to the discovery of a drug that can help reverse vision loss in people with diabetic eye disease, and launched a trial to test a therapy with potential to prevent diabetic kidney failure.
+This latest extension of the SDP, which will now run through September 2017, has been a top focus of advocacy efforts by JDRF, the largest charitable supporter of T1D research worldwide.
+Among other advances, SDP funding will help advance research to prevent the disease.
+Additionally, the SDP has accelerated the development of artificial pancreas technologies, led to the discovery of a drug that can help reverse vision loss in people with diabetic eye disease, and launched a trial to test a therapy with potential to prevent diabetic kidney failure.